 But how does the Keurig “strong” setting work?
 Read on to find out!

-How Does Keurig’s “Strong” Setting Brew a Stronger Cup?
+How Keurig’s “Strong” Setting Brews a Stronger Cup?

 It seems impossible, right?
 You use the same pod with the same machine and get the same volume of brewed coffee, so how could selecting this “strong” button actually produce a stronger cup of coffee than without this setting?